 I loved this sweater pattern I made up so much I made it in three different colors just so I could see the different looks.
 (And who am I kidding, it took me three times to get the pattern just right:)

 Plus, I wanted to test out a few size options for you.
-Here it is in two tone grey:
+Here it is in two tone gray:

-Gauge: 2 inches = 8 stitches and 10 rows.
-Gauge taken from the sweater.
+Gauge 2 inches = 8 stitches and 10 rows of pattern

 Even Moss Stitch: Alternating HDC and Slip Stitch.
 HDC’s are worked into the top of HDC’s of the row below and slip stitches are worked into the top of slip stitches of the row below.
 I will refer to this as the Even Moss Stitch in the pattern.
 It will be assumed that you’ll know to always work Half Double Crochets into the tops of Half Double Crochets, and Slip Stitches into Slip Stitches.